khred/IDSM-Tutorial-Group-5/ISDM Project.md

 ## Problems and objective
 ### Problems
-The current solution of managing calls for this travel company’s call centre is unnecessarily complicated and due to having many holiday packages of different nature and type it is extremely difficult for the relationship managers (RM) to be able to provide a personalised and quality service to every customer.
+The current solution of managing calls for this travel company’s call centre is unnecessarily complicated and due to having many holiday packages of different natures and type it is extremely difficult for the relationship managers (RM) to be able to provide a personalised and quality service to every customer.

 ### Objective
-1. Store information on relationship managers relating to their age, sex, culture, language proficiency, experience and product knowlege in “RM Profiles”
+1. Store information on relationship managers relating to their age, sex, culture, language proficiency, experience and product knowledge in “RM Profiles”
 2. Use both the inbuilt RM Profiles and Profiler Tool to match relationship managers with high product knowledge to customer segments most likely to purchase that product.
 3. Use ongoing information such as how effective and efficient relationship managers are in selling packages to customers and updating that in their RM Profile.
 4. For outbound calls the system needs to extrapolate information from an external database to create a Profiler Tool and then match them with appropriate relationship managers based on their RM Profiles.
-5. Score customers who are more likely to call back on a scale of 1-10 based on factors such as if they repeat call and match them to appropriate relationship managers
+5. Score customers who are more likely to call back on a scale of 1-10 based on factors such as if they repeat the call and match them to appropriate relationship managers
-6. Have a Interactive Voice Response to gather information from the customers when they call to build their customer profile
+6. Have an Interactive Voice Response to gather information from the customers when they call to build their customer profile
-7. Have another interactive voice response during periods of high calls that asks more in depth questions to reduce perceived wait times for the customer and build a more comprehensive customer profile.
+7. Have another interactive voice response during periods of high calls that asks more in-depth questions to reduce perceived wait times for the customer and build a more comprehensive customer profile.
 8. Overall speed up the calling process to reduce lost sales due to long wait times

 ### Assumption
 1. The system will be easy enough to use with little training
 2. The system will not be bottlenecked by hardware and will constantly be upgraded as needed
-3. Employees will be the main conveyor of information about holiday packages to customers and will be have a role in processing the sale
+3. Employees will be the main conveyor of information about holiday packages to customers and will have a role in processing the sale
-4.There will be continued software updates and bug fixes to keep the system working as expected
+4. There will be continued software updates and bug fixes to keep the system working as expected
 5. It is assumed that with the system it will raise sales by improving how calls are allocated to relationship managers
-6. It is assumed that the system is able to process human voices gathered from the interactive voice response and change it to text that can be used to create a customer profile
+6. It is assumed that the system can process human voices gathered from the interactive voice response and change it to text that can be used to create a customer profile

 ## Stakeholders
 ![Travel call centre Stakeholder](https://github.com/khred/IDSM-Tutorial-Group-5/blob/master/Stakeholder_v2.jpg)